 In this context, Tacton, our partner for seamless CPQ integration, asked its customers which topics and areas they will place at the top of their priority list in the new year.

-These are the top 4 B2B projects that this year is all about:
+These are the top 4 projects for manufacturers in 2022

 1. Enhance digital sales channels with self-services